sraaphorst/rapidcheck-googletest-clion/README.md

-# RapidCheck test environment
+# RapidCheck + Google Test Environment

-This is simply a bare-bones test environment for using RapidCheck and Google Tests for future projects.
+This is simply a bare-bones test environment for using RapidCheck and Google Test for future projects.

 Note that RapidCheck, I believe, requires LLVM and not GCC.
 Thus, the first step